FREQUENTLY ASKED QUESTIONS

 Some people, when referring to traditional Chinese medicine, are speaking specifically of a streamlined version of classical Chinese medicine that was developed during the time of Chairman Mao.
 While this is the most accurate use of the term, most people conflate classical Chinese medicine (pre-Mao) and traditional Chinese medicine, and we use the terms interchangeably as well.

 America has always been a crossroads for many different influences.
 Native Americans had many herbal solutions.
 European settlers brought their own solutions with them as they came to the Americas.

-By the early 1800s, American herbalists were also studying herbal solutions brought by natives of Central and South America, Asia, Africa, and even Australia.
-As they adopted herbal solutions from many different sources, these herbalists began calling themselves Eclectic -- a term that means "choosing what's best from various sources or systems."
-For over a hundred years the Eclectics were the recognized leaders of medical science until herbal medicines were mostly replaced by pharmaceutical drugs in the 1920s and 1930s.
+By the early 1800s, American herbalists were also studying herbal solutions brought by immigrants from Central and South America, Asia, Africa, and Australia.
+As they adopted herbal resolutions from many different sources, these herbalists began calling themselves Eclectic, which means "choosing what's best from various sources or systems."
+For over a hundred years, the Eclectics were the recognized leaders of medical science until herbal medicines were replaced mainly by pharmaceutical drugs in the 1920s and 1930s.

 RidgeCrest Herbals remains strongly influenced by the Eclectic approach.
 Our botanical formulas are drawn not only from all branches of herbalism, but also from modern nutritional science.
 We continue to search the world for the most effective natural methods and ingredients and new ways to use them together.